fhempy/fhempy/README.md

 curl -sL https://raw.githubusercontent.com/dominikkarall/fhempy/master/install_systemd_fhempy.sh | sudo -E bash -
 ```

-### Peer setup (long)
+### Peer setup (long version)
+Only needed if you didn't run Peer setup (short version).
 The following steps are only needed if you want to install fhempy on a remote peer, you should not run them on your FHEM installation.

 - Install fhempy with user pi: `pip3 install --upgrade fhempy`
 - Make sure your main fhempy instance (within FHEM) is running